Bring Your Own Device

 User Minimum Expectations

-Before the first day of school, students should be able to use their device to get on their Internet browser and access the Haiku learning management system (LMS) or Google App Suite.
+Before the first day of school, students should be able to use their device to get on their Internet browser and access the Haiku (Power School) Learning management system (LMS) or Google App Suite.
 They should also know how to take screenshots, photos, and videos on their device.
 The device should be fully charged at the beginning of each school day, and it is recommended, that the power cord be available if needed during the school day.

 Devices that meet the specific device requirements in the table below will function with HPA’s essential educational and communication software systems.
-In some cases, students will need to spend a small amount of money on software, though we recommend the use of free software/apps (Gmail, Google Drive, Haiku LMS, etc.) and open-source software when possible.
+In some cases, students will need to spend a small amount of money on software, though we recommend the use of free software/apps (Gmail, Google Drive, Haiku (Power School) LMS, etc.) and open-source software when possible.

 Is financial assistance available for my childʻs device?